 Gluteus Medius Pain Symptoms:

 Gluteus Medius pain is typically worsened by physical activity.
 Complaints of Gluteus Medius pain can include pain after standing for too long, hiking, or walking [1].
 Pain can be brought on by a single high-stress event such as lifting a couch [2].
-After Gluteus Medius pain is present, it can be very uncomfortable to sit, stand, walk, lift, or do anything physical.
+After Gluteus Medius pain is present, sitting, walking, lifting, or doing anything physical can be very uncomfortable.

 Check out our tutorials for releasing other low back pain-inducing muscles below!